What is a fat fast and should I do it?

 - Lettuce and other leafy greens

 As you can see, this list is very short and clear.
-As long as you stick to this list, there’s not much room for errors, and you cannot do anything wrong.
+As long as you stick to this list, there’s not much room for errors.

 In case you need some inspiration, you find some easy recipes and a 3-day meal plan below.